dangarmat/dangarmat.github.io/future_posts/2018-07-05-Deep-Dream-On-Overpriced-Apartments.md

 "NEW ON THE MARKET!

 "The Franklin Flats is the newest addition to this desirable part of town!
 Built with the urban adventurer in mind, our small community offers luxury appeal with a neighborhood feel.
 Boasting a walkability score of 86 out of 100, you can't beat the location! [unless an 87+?]
 Our close proximity to Mt.
-Tabor, food carts, [because you won't have anything left over for restuarants] shopping and eateries gives you the classic Northwest experience you crave.
+Tabor, food carts, [because you won't have anything left over for restaurants] shopping and eateries gives you the classic Northwest experience you crave.
 Email or call to schedule a personal tour today!"

 ![franklin01](/images/deep dream apartments/dream/00909_3h4KHJeucOb_1200x900_dream1.png)
-Aparently the Attack on Titan seals make this a desireable part of town.
+Apparently the Attack on Titan seals make this a desirable part of town.

 Perhaps those seals are why walkability only makes it to an 86.
 If you survive the seals on your walk, there are titan wall-ignoring polar bears.
 ![franklin02](/images/deep dream apartments/dream/00u0u_kPRRhgh84yU_1200x900_dream4.png)